 A social entrepreneur, Kamica is the founder of Musically Me Unlimited, a musical self-empowerment program for youth of color with current programming centering equity for Black teen girls, and is the artist and board-certified music therapist behind music-centered socio-emotional wellness company King Creative Arts Expressions (KCAE).

-Kamica’s work with KCAE has enabled her to reach many communities through the strategic use of music-infused experiences designed to improve quality of life from students and staff, to people experiencing homelessness, children with special needs, and persons with mental health needs, for example, with organizations such as The Bridge Homeless Recovery Center, Notre Dame School, Texas Woman’s University, and UT Southwestern’s Simmons Cancer Center.
+Kamica’s work has enabled her to reach many communities through music, music therapy, and arts-infused enrichment programming from students and staff, to people experiencing homelessness, neurodiverse youth, persons with mental health needs, medical needs, and with organizations including The Bridge Homeless Recovery Center, Notre Dame School, Texas Woman’s University, UT Southwestern, UT- Arlington, the cities of Carrollton & Dallas.

 A university-level educator, Kamica holds a Masters in Music/Music Therapy (Texas Women’s University), Music Therapy Degree Equivalency (Southern Methodist University), and a BA in Music- Voice (Western Connecticut State University), where she minored in psych, and broadcast communication for radio, also serving as a radio show host and producer.
 She is author of “Building Rapport Across Cultures: Musical and Non-musical Techniques”, a chapter published in "Music Therapy in a Multicultural Context: A Handbook for Music Therapy Students and Professionals” co-edited by Melita Belgrave & Seung-A Kim (Jessica Kingsley Publishers 2020).